Saturday Night Live 40th Anniversary Special: Production

 Of those former hosts, musical guests, former cast members and writers invited, the people who sent back an RSVP were then considered to be written for.
 Dan Aykroyd was asked by Lorne Michaels about doing a "Bass-O-Matic" sketch, while Mike Myers and Dana Carvey requested to reprise Wayne's World.
 Michaels stated that since different generations of former cast members were coming, they wanted to do sketches featuring mashups between different casts.

 Writer Jim Downey conceived the idea of Nick the Lounge Singer singing the theme to Jaws way back in the 1970s, but was never able to pull it off during Bill Murray's tenure on SNL.
 They were unsure if they could obtain the necessary copyright clearance to show footage of Jaws on a monitor in the background until they realized that, since NBC had already acquired the rights to Jaws with its purchase of Universal Pictures in 2002, they could just ask director Steven Spielberg, who was in attendance.

-Eddie Murphy was originally asked to play Bill Cosby in the "Celebrity Jeopardy!" sketch, but refused.
+Eddie Murphy was originally asked to play Bill Cosby in the "Celebrity Jeopardy!" sketch, but declined.

 Nora Dunn was asked to participate in the musical medley as Liz Sweeney, but refused because Jan Hooks (the other Sweeney Sister) had died.

-NSYNC were scheduled to appear in this special but their appearance was cancelled by last minute.
+NSYNC were scheduled to appear in this special but their appearance was cancelled at the last minute.